ZhijingY/ese5190-2022-lab2b-esp/lab/02_repl/README.md

         return 0;
     }

-The code is still in progress.
-The issue now is to figure out how to access registers inside the MCU and the function reponsible for fetching data/reading data.
+The set_pixel_color() is to confirm that the program is successfully running on the board.

 ## Demo GIF

 ![a](https://github.com/ZhijingY/ese5190-2022-lab2b-esp/blob/main/lab/02_repl/_part2.gif)

+In this demo, I tried to read from register 0x40030000, the BUS_PRIORITY register.
+The value read is 0.
+Then I tried to write 0x1 into the register, and the confirmation message shows that the value was successfully written into the register.